 Duties of the Altman Fellows

-Once an Altman Program topic and Altman Fellows have been selected, the center issues a call for applications for Altman Faculty Scholars interested in joining the program's intellectual community.
-Altman Scholars are critical to the work of the programs' year-long, interdisciplinary faculty seminar.
-Six or more are selected.
-Each receives a $2,500 professional expenses account and is expected to do the following: attend all Altman events and seminars; collaborate with other program faculty and students: present some research or creative work on campus during the year of the program; link their courses to the lecture series and public events of the program; and offer input on program events beginning in the spring prior to the program.
-Applicants should be aware that most Altman Program events occur weekdays at 5 p.m. and that the faculty seminar usually meets Fridays around lunchtime.
-Selected faculty will be encouraged to request teaching assignments that do not conflict with these times.
+Once an Altman Program topic has been selected, the center invites applications from faculty members who wish to join the Altman Program as Faculty Scholars.
+Altman Scholars join the biweekly Altman Seminar.
+They are expected to attend all Altman events, collaborate with each other, present some of their own research or creative work on campus during the year of the program, link their courses to the program, and help plan program events shortly after acceptance into the program.
+Applicants should be aware that most program lectures occur weekdays at 5 p.m. and that the Faculty Seminar meets Fridays around lunchtime.
+Scholars must be available at these times and must request teaching and service assignments that allow them to participate in all program events.
 The program is open to tenure-line and TCPL faculty.

 Each Altman Scholar receives a $2,500 professional expenses account.
 To apply, please provide the Humanities Center Steering Committee with an abbreviated c.v. and a 1-2 page statement indicating how your research and teaching might contribute to, and benefit from, the program.
 Applicants must include their spring teaching schedule and the names of two or more outstanding undergraduate or graduate students who could benefit from participation as student fellows.
 These students will be invited to apply by the Humanities Center.
 Please submit your application in a single PDF document titled “[YourLastName] Altman Scholar Application.pdf” to firstname.lastname@example.org by the deadline on the Faculty Opportunities page.